PaddlePaddle/PaddleDetection/deploy/pipeline/docs/tutorials/ppvehicle_retrograde_en.md

   move_scale: 0.01                    #Filter the threshold value of stationary vehicles.
 If the vehicle moving pixel is greater than the image diagonal * move_scale, the vehicle is considered moving, otherwise, the vehicle is stationary
   fence_line: []                      #Lane centerline coordinates, format[x1,y1,x2,y2] and y2>y1.
 If it is empty, the program will automatically judge according to the direction of traffic flow
 ```
-The parameters related to Lane line segmentation in [lane line seg config file](../../config/lane_seg_config.yml)is as follows:
+The parameters related to Lane line segmentation in [lane line seg config file](../../config/lane_seg_config.yml) is as follows:
 ```
 type: PLSLaneseg  #Select segmentation Model